 Ancient Maya Infancy And Childhood

-Steeped in symbols and tradition
+Steeped in symbols and tradition from birth

-At birth, the child is anointed and slapped three times, a reference to hearthstone symbology.
+At birth, a child is anointed and slapped three times, a reference to hearthstone symbology.
 Maya hearths for cooking consist of three stones.
 The ancients believed that the stones replicate three prominent stars in the constellation Orion, set in the sky by the maize god at the beginning of creation.

 Because every day in the ancient Maya calendar had personal characteristics, a person’s birth date controlled his or her temperament and destiny.
 The given name was determined by a shaman at a divining ceremony.
 Generally, it was a composite of the father’s family name and the mother’s family name.
 And always, as the child grew, he or she was given an informal nickname.